Peter Monoszló: Feudal anarchy

 In the same year, Peter appointed his maternal relative, Michael Bő as grand provost of Transylvania, serving in this capacity until 1296.
 According to a legal document from 1288, local nobles John and Kemény, sons of Mikola had caused 160 silver denari damage to episcopal estates during an unspecific event earlier.
 As a result, the Transylvanian generalis congregatio, citing Roland Borsa's earlier judgment, inducted Peter as owner of his enemies' estates of Gyerővásárhely, Sztána and Szamártelke in Kolozs County (today Dumbrava and Stana in Romania, respectively, while Szamártelke did not exist since the New Age) until the fulfillment of compensation.
 It is possible the expenses of future constructions were mostly covered by this award of damages.
-An influential baron, Mikod Kökényesradnót donated Koppánd and Ivánkatelke (today Copăceni and Cǎptǎlan in Romania) to the Diocese of Transylvania, fulfilling the last testaments of his late brother, Emeric, who otherwise, was the father-in-law of Peter's brother, Egidius and made that donation for triggering his former pledge to participate in a crusade.
+An influential baron, Mikod Kökényesradnót donated Koppánd and Ivánkatelke (today Copăceni and Căptălan in Romania) to the Diocese of Transylvania, fulfilling the last testaments of his late brother, Emeric, who otherwise, was the father-in-law of Peter's brother, Egidius and made that donation for triggering his former pledge to participate in a crusade.
 Peter Monoszló also acquired several landholdings in Kalotaszeg region (Țara Călatei).
 Peter populated the villages across the Gyalu (Gilău) Mountains with Vlach (Romanian) serfs since the 1290s.
 The bishop intended to put the seat of his episcopal lordship in Gyalu (present-day Gilău), as Kolozsvár was granted the status of a city only in 1316.
 Peter also built a palace in Gyalu.
 During the episcopate of Peter, at least six churches were built throughout in Kolozs County, including in Kolozsvár and Gyalu.
 In addition to Leányvár in Szászfenes, the bishop also built another castle (Szentmihálykő) near Tótfalud in Fehér County (today Tăuți, Romania).

 Over the decades, Peter had several conflicts with Andrew, Bishop of Eger, who served in that capacity from 1275 to 1305.
 The main source of the conflict was the issue of jurisdiction over the sparsely populated Máramaros region (today Maramureș in Romania).
 Since the rule of Andrew II of Hungary, it, alongside Ugocsa and Bereg, belonged to the Diocese of Eger, later confirmed by both Béla IV and Stephen V. In the early 13th century, Máramaros was mostly part of Sásvár ispánate.
 In 1230, the Archdeaconry of Sásvár was already under the ecclesiastical administration of the Diocese of Transylvania.
 In 1288, Ladislaus IV gave the right to collect tithe to Peter Monoszló, at the same time with the church taxes in Ugocsa County.
 When Máramaros County emerged in the territory following large-scale resettlement, increasing its significance, Andrew has claimed jurisdiction over the region.